chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/serialization-behavior.md

 # [Overview](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/configure-options?pivots=dotnet-7-0)
 JSON serialization/deserialization behavior can be controlled through `JsonSerializerOptions` and various attributes.

-# Serialization behavior
+# serialization behavior
 By default:
 - Public properties are serialized
 - Fields are ignored
 - Casing of JSON names matches the .NET names

-# Deserialization behavior
+# deserialization behavior
 By default:
 - Property name matching is case sensitive
 - Read-only properties are ignored (no value is deserialized into readonly properties)